How You Can Help

 Why doesn't New Hampshire have a higher participation rate?

-Why do families and individuals not apply for Food Stamp benefits?
-Click here to learn the common myths about the Food Stamp Program that prevent people who need help from applying for benefits.
+Why do families and individuals not apply for SNAP (Food Stamp) benefits?
+Click here to learn the common myths about SNAP (Food Stamp Program) that prevent people who need help from applying for benefits.

 We are looking for agencies to partner with the Food Bank in our outreach program!

-Why should your organization partner with the Food Bank to help promote Food Stamps?
+Why should your organization partner with the Food Bank to help promote SNAP (Food Stamps)?

 - In these tough times, demand for nutrition assistance goes up but the resources available to administer the programs go down

 - By using a mobile benefit worker, low-income individuals and families will have more choice as to where they receive services